mocs524/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus UART Send Data operation requests that the UART device begin transmission of characters.
-One or more characters to be transmitted may optionally be provided with this request.
+The Greybus UART Send Data operation requests that the UART device begin transmission of characters.  <GYBS.P.0701.001>One or more characters to be transmitted may optionally be provided with this request.</GYBS.P.0701.001>

 Greybus UART Send Data Request
 """"""""""""""""""""""""""""""